mm-zzg/vchub-en-v50/docs/2d-visualization/libraries/svg-editor.md

     ![alt text](38.png)

-**Example 2：**By using property binding, the color of elements in the SVG image can be dynamically changed.
+**Example 2** By using property binding, the color of elements in the SVG image can be dynamically changed.

 1. Add an SVG image from the library to the page.